-For detailed financial results, please refer to the following sections:
+For detailed financial results, please refer to the following sections in our Annual Report 2023:

 - Financial and Operational Review, pages 7 8.

 - Financial Highlights, page 9.

-- Financial Statements, pages 57 -107.
+- Financial Statements, pages 59 to 108.

-Anti-Corruption
+Anti-corruption

 Here at OKH, we do not tolerate corruption in any form.
-We have established an anti-corruption policy and this has been made clear and disseminated to all of our employees, our suppliers and our business partners.
+We have established an anti-corruption policy, and this has been made clear and disseminated to all our employees, suppliers and business partners.
 Any report of corruption is escalated to the attention of the Audit Committee.
 We prohibit corruption in all forms, including extortion and bribery.
 We regularly review policies on whistleblowing and anti-corruption.